Abhi347/LumberJack/README.md

 It's easy to start and ever easier to customise.

 ## Features
- * Logging to Logcat or File system
+ * Logging to Logcat or File system or both
  * Easy customisation
  * Log only when a specified filter is satisfied
  * Can programmatically disable the log